Opens for applications in February

 Commitment and expectations

-Impact Pioneers ’25 is scheduled to run across 8 weeks during fall 2025.
-A final schedule and timeline will be provided upon acceptance to the programme.
+Impact Pioneers ’26 programming is scheduled from May to November 2026.
+Final schedule and timeline will vary across cohorts and be provided upon acceptance to the programme.

-• Participants should be prepared to spend around two hours per week in online activities such as participating in sharing sessions and working a personal Impact Journey project.
+- Participants should be prepared to spend around two hours per week in online activities such as participating in sharing sessions and working a personal project.

-• As a participant, you should also be able to join the one week summit onsite in Stockholm in October, exact dates TBD.
+- As a participant, you should also be able to join the one week summit onsite in Stockholm in September 2026.

 The Swedish institute arranges and covers costs related to: